zhuochun/zhuochun.github.io/_posts/2013/2013-06-14-close-github-issues-via-commits.markdown

 I started using Github Issues to track progess on my FYP development.
 Today I found that you can **close issues via commit messages.**

-If you used any of the following synonyms in your commits, github will reference the commits from the issues and mark them closed.
+If you used any of the following synonyms in your commits, github will reference to the commits from the issues and mark the issues closed.

 {% highlight text %}
 fixes #xxx